WAA News & Coming Events 2019

 Don't forget to support the "Trading Table" where

-donated items will be available at bargain prices.
+donated art magazines and books will be available at bargain prices.
 Each month we hope to

 raise money to go toward the cost of holding our popular demonstrations.